-Remember that time I shared a silly pic of my head popping out of an infrared sauna?
-I’ve since upgraded to my favorite sauna ever, and I’ll share a link to it at the bottom of the post (Go ahead and take a peek if you can’t help it.
-I’ll wait…), but first I want to share with you the reason that I decided to put one in my bedroom and use it nearly every day.
+Remember that time I shared a silly pic of my head popping out of a portable sauna?
+I’ve since upgraded to a full-spectrum infrared sauna, and in this post I’m going to share with you the reason I decided to put one in my home and use it nearly every day.

 The short version: I am able to burn 500 calories, read a chapter to my littles (they like to visit), take my stress levels down 10 notches, support detoxification, activate heat-shock proteins associated with longevity, and think more clearly in just 30 minutes a day . . . all while sitting down.
 I feel AMAZING when I get out, and can’t wait to do it all over again.